igordanchenko/react-photo-album/README.md

 load.
 If CLS becomes an issue in your case, you may want to consider using hard-coded values for `columns`, `spacing` , `padding`, etc., instead of the default responsive values.

+### ResizeObserver

+React Photo Album relies on [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to respond to container size changes (i.e., when the browser window gets resized, device orientation changes or page layout causes a shift in container dimensions).
+React Photo Album no longer bundles ResizeObserver polyfill as part of the library since, as of January 2022, over 91% of browsers support it natively.
+If your use case requires you to support some older browsers, you can accomplish this by either installing a global ResizeObserver polyfill or by supplying a ponyfill via the `resizeObserverProvider` parameter.

 ## Credits

 - Thanks to Sandra G (aka [neptunian](https://github.com/neptunian)) for authoring the